scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 * CONTRA: It may be better to solve this in the application layer or in the overlay protocol, where we we know more about potential length of the session, or whether this is a singular request/answer type of exchange, or whether more frequent keep-alives are anyway required.

+## Signalling faulty segments

+Faulty segments are segments that do not work as advertised, i.e. they are either physically faulty (broken link, high packet loss, jitter, ...) or come with faulty metadata, suggesting too few hops, too low latency, too much bandwith, or similar problems.
+The fault may be caused by a technical problem (e.g. broken link) or by a malicious adversary.

+An example for a malicious adversary is the "wormhole" attack, see {{I-D.scion-cp}}, where, an AS may be coaxed to disseminate a faulty segment.
+How do we recover from faulty segments?
+Currently only endpoints may realize that a segment does not work as advertised, either via SCMP errors or simply by traffic degradation.
+This would be a possible sequence of events:

+* An endpoint realizes that a segment is faulty
+* An endpoint needs to signal to its local AS that a segment is faulty
+* Local AS needs to signal its CORE AS that a segment is faulty
+* The CORE AS needs to:
+  * change policy to exclude faulty segments AND/OR
+  * signal other COREs and ISDs to stop delivering the segment (they only deliver 5 each, so any faulty segment shoud be avoided)

+### Implications

+Besides general service degradation, a lack of recovery can worsen the impact of a wormhole attack {{wormhole-attack}}.

+### Mitigation

+* An AS could monitor traffic for SCMP errors, however this works only if these errors are actually generated and forwarded.
+* Endpoints need a way to signal faulty segments to ASes.
+ASes need a way to signal faulty ASes to other ASes (e.g. core ASes or ASes in other ISDs).
+* ASes need adaptive beacon analysis algorithms that allow excluding specific beacons, e.g. beacons that have known malicious ASes on path.
+* For swift recovery, it would be useful if ASes could communicate the faultiness of faulty segments.

 <!--